anthonyle1/ai201-project2-fitfindr-starter/planning.md

 **How does your agent decide which tool to call next?**
 The session is generated through the `_new_session()` function.
 Then after parsing the user query, extracting description, size, and max_price, call search_listings().
 If there is results in `session["search_results"]`, then select the top item to move into calling `suggest_outfit()` then returning the output of `create_fit_card()` with the outfit suggestion.

 The agent always follows the order of creating a new session, searching listings, suggesting outfits, then creating fit cards chronologically.
+When an error is raised, the session will end abruptly.

 ---

 ## State Management